Ani-Imo: Reception

-The English language adaptation of Ani - Imo has received mostly positive reviews.
+The English-language adaptation of Ani-Imo has received mostly positive reviews.
 Rebecca Silverman of Anime News Network gave the first volume a B rating.
 She praised it for its use of body language and how most of the humor works, although says that the humor can feel too mean at times and that the incest theme will be "offputting" to some readers.
 Matthew Warner from The Fandom Post also gave the first volume of the series a B, criticizing the artwork as "bland" and "mostly chibi".
 He also says that the hurdles of incest and homosexuality might turn people off, but that the story has "interesting parts to its setup".
 When talking about the characters, he goes on to say that Youta's character makes for some "fun and unique laughs", while "Hikaru also has a fun personality".
 Ash Brown from Experiments in Manga (Manga Bookshelf) called the first volume a "bit off-putting".
 He calls the doctor's character "extremely predatory" and disliked the youthful appearance of the high schoolers.
-Shaenon Garrity from Otaku USA also reviewed the first volume.
+Shaenon K. Garrity from Otaku USA also reviewed the first volume.
 She says that the artwork for Youta portrays a "tall bespectacled bishonen, while Hikaru is a big-eyed, purple-haired moe pixie".
-She goes on to say that Ani - imo is "entertaining if only for how outrageous it's willing to get".
+She goes on to say that Ani-Imo is "entertaining if only for how outrageous it's willing to get".